York’s Dead Good Festival

 And more!

-Saturday 16 May – York Explore talks and workshops
+Saturday 16 May – York Explore, talks, workshops and Dead Good Information Fair

 Don’t want a traditional funeral?